School of Architecture

 5. Research Method

-Course objective: this course aims to survey research method in various areas in architecture.
+Course objective: this course aims to survey research method in various areas of architecture.

 Course assessment: (1) Research proposal (individual) (2) Review of scientific paper (group)